Chnapy/bloup/README.md

 All these jobs are done on the whole repo for processing time reason.
 Github Actions free offer may be limited for big projects, running one check on all the code instead of a check on each package takes way less time to run.

+### CD

+Following continuous deployment goal, after CI checks are done on `master` a deployment is made to staging environments.

+- Heroku for NodeJS apps: https://bloup-app.herokuapp.com/graphql